 On the path, you will see landscapes you have never seen before.
-The tundra vegetation created some of the most exotic plants I have never seen.
+The tundra vegetation created some of the most exotic plants I have ever seen.
 All the colors, the scenery, and the climate, Cajas National Park is truly a wonder on its own.

-Where to Stay in Cuenca
+Where To Stay In Cuenca

-Best Hostel in Cuenca – Pepes House Bed and Breakfast
+Best Hostel in Cuenca – Selina Cuenca

 Like this post?
 Don’t forget to save it on Pinterest!

 That’s the end to the guide for hiking Cajas National Park.
 Have you hiked Cajas National Park?
 Let us what you think in the comments!

 Disclaimer: Some of the links above are affiliate links.
 That means if you book or make a purchase through the links, we will earn a small commission at no extra cost to you!
 The money will help run this site!
-Thank you 🙂
+Thank you!